SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 1. Get a shovel of any type (preferably wooden).
 2. Bind a cobblestone brush to your shovel of radius 3 with `;br tier sphere cobblestone 3`. `tier` is the kind of shovel you're binding the brush to.
 1 is wooden, 2 is stone, and so on.
 3. Aim at the ground not near you and interact with the shovel (now brush) to place cobblestone spheres.
-4. Make it so the brush only affects grass with `;br tier mask grass`.
+4. Make it so the brush only affects grass with `;mask tier grass`.
 Use the brush now to make a cobblestone path.
 5. Disable the brush with `;br tier none`.

 ## No commands?
 No problem